Colchester Hospital, Turner Road, Colchester, CO4 5JL

 Please visit the East of England Ambulance Service website for further information.

-Parking at the PCC is limited, please consider using the Park & Ride service when possible.
-The Park & Ride is off junction 28 of the A12.
+Parking at the hospital is very limited, so please use the Park and Ride service when possible.
+The Park and Ride terminus is near junction 28 of the A12.

 Return to your car and drive to the exit where the exit barrier will let you out.